 The next largest German competitors addressing this customer group are Immowelt Group and eBay Kleinanzeigen (eBay Classifieds).
 The Immowelt Group is part of the Axel Springer Group, where the financial investor KKR holds a considerable stake.
 Immowelt is likewise a vertically organised marketplace with a focus on real estate ads. eBay Kleinanzeigen has belonged to the listed Adevinta ASA, based in Oslo, Norway, since its acquisition in June 2021.
 Adevinta operates for the most part horizontally operating digital classifieds platforms and aims to use its financial strength to accelerate the development of eBay Kleinanzeigen in Germany. eBay Kleinanzeigen operates as a horizontally organised marketplace, i.e. it digitally markets various other products and services besides real estate.
-The real estate services competing with ours have so far been used more by private customers than by real estate customers, eBay Kleinanzeigen increased its attention towards real estate agents in 2022.
+The real estate services competing with ours have so far been used more by private customers than by real estate agents.
+With a targeted advertising campaign and special packages on offer for commercial real estate customers, eBay Kleinanzeigen increased its attention towards real estate agents in 2022.
 Willhaben.at, also part of Adevinta ASA, is our largest competitor in Austria.